-It works like this, using your Google Account, simply go to Google Alerts and “Create an alert about….”
-I just created an alert about “Napa SEO” and “winery adwords,” because I want to work more in Napa and with wineries (they tend to need it).
+Using your Google Account login, simply go to Google Alerts and “Create an alert about….”
+I just created an alert about “Napa SEO” and “winery adwords,” because I want to work more in Napa and with wineries.
 I also created a new alert for “SEO experiments,” because I want to know what data and geek scientists are doing in experimenting with search and algorithms.
 The possibilities are endless.
 You save a search query and choose a time of delivery and frequency of email (as it happens, daily, weekly.
 That’s it!

 Some More Clever Ways to Use Google Alerts